PatrickLang/KubernetesForWindowsTutorial/Worklog.md

 Standard_D8s_v3 based on metadata query

-Seems to start in about same time - 10 VMs started in about 2-3 minutes total
+Seems to start in about same time - 10 VMs started in about 2-3 minutes total.
+Starting them parallel in batches of 10-20 seemed to be just as fast

 The same mvc app build with Docker took 1 min, 51 seconds.
 IO queue depth seemed much shorter.